• Skip to main content

 3. Economic Instability

-Unequal distribution of the wealth, fewer opportunities, an unequal division of income lead to economic instability in the country.
+Unequal distribution of wealth, fewer opportunities, and an unequal division of income lead to economic instability in the country.

 4. Unemployment and Social Insecurity

-Labour is always depended on the factors of production and entrepreneurs.
+Labour is always dependent on the factors of production and entrepreneurs.

 Unequal distribution of wealth has compelled them to live an unsecured life even the old age, accident, death and illness condition.